 In November 2011, we entered into an amended and restated loan agreement with our existing banks which provides for up to a \$50,000,000 revolving credit facility repayable in November 2016, with the availability of repayments without penalty.
 The agreement contains restrictive covenants and requires commitment fees in accordance with standard banking practice.
-As of September 28, 2013 and September 29, 2012, there were no outstanding balances under the facility.
+As of September 27, 2014 and September 28, 2013, there were no outstanding balances under the facility.
+We were in compliance with the restrictive covenants at September 27, 2014.